 Mealime: You can download this free app onto your phone or computer to help with healthy meal planning.

-If you are looking for some meal ideas, or just want to try some new recipes, it generates a customized meal planning guide, shopping list, and yummy meals that are healthy and take 30 minutes or less to make.
+If you’re looking for meal ideas, or just want to try some new recipes, it generates a customized meal planning guide, shopping list, and yummy meals that are healthy and take 30 minutes or less to make.

 If your resolution involves running…